 Q: Where is the sperm collected?
 How long before the IUI?

-A: Usually the sample is collected through ejaculation into a sterile collection cup, but it is also possible to obtain collection condoms for this purpose (through the doctor’s office — Milex is one company that makes them).
+A: Usually the sample is collected through ejaculation into a sterile collection cup, but it is also possible to obtain collection condoms for this purpose.
 Most clinics want the semen to be delivered within a half hour of ejaculation, around the time of liquefaction, so if one lives close enough the sample can be collected at home.
 If not, one has to make do with a room at the clinic, a bathroom, or any private setting.
 There is a delay between when the semen sample is dropped off for washing and when it is inseminated.
 The amount of time depends on the washing technique used, which takes 30 minutes to two hours, as well as on the clinic’s scheduling.
 Most will perform the IUI as soon after washing is completed as possible.

 Q: When is the best timing for an IUI?